Implement, Integrate and Maintain Mitigation Planning Activities

 Graphic

-This guide provides recommendations for working across the Whole Community to support hazard mitigation, especially in planning and project development.
-It is designed to help community officials initiate conversations about mitigation investments that can engage communities in becoming more resilient.
+This guide can help community officials work with the public and private sectors to support hazard mitigation, especially in the planning process and project development.
+This guide can help community officials initiate a conversation about mitigation investments that will make electric power systems more resilient.

 The Guides to Expanding Mitigation are designed to highlight the connection between mitigation and potential partners.